boots-edu/textbook/source/text/8-testing/testing.md

 ## Testing levels
 * ***Unit testing***: Test small independent components for correct behavior.
 The purpose is to validate that each unit of the software performs as designed.
 * ***Integration testing***: Combining units and testing as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.
 * ***System testing***: Tests of the completed system.
-The purpose of this test is to evaluate the system’s compliance with the specified requirements.
+The purpose of this test is to evaluate the system's compliance with the specified requirements.
 * ***Acceptance testing***: Test to ensure compliance with the requirements specification.
-The purpose of this test is to evaluate the system’s compliance with the business requirements and assess whether it is acceptable for delivery.
+The purpose of this test is to evaluate the system's compliance with the business requirements and assess whether it is acceptable for delivery.

 ## Best Practices
 * Test continuously throughout the development process.
 * Make tests small and include many to make finding issues easier
 * Use tools to evaluate things like code coverage to ensure thorough testing
-* Don’t skip regression testing.
+* Don't skip regression testing.

 ![](../../assets/images/testing_1.jpg)